Welcome to iOS

 For ringtones you can choose whatever you like, or make your own.
 Check out our how to make ringtones for iPhone guide to get the lowdown on that.

 The selection of apps and games on iOS is excellent.
-All of the big names app that you were used to on Android will be easy to find in Apple’s App Store.
+All of the big name apps that you were used to on Android will be easy to find in Apple’s App Store.
 We’ve got a big list of the best iPhone apps and the best iPhone games to get you started.

 iPhones are the best devices if you like to get operating system updates.
 You’ll be glad to leave Android and Windows Phone behind in this respect.
 All updates for those devices have to go through wireless carriers before they’re approved, a process that takes months.
 With the iPhone, updates are universal and easy to apply.
 Older models might not support the latest software, so iOS is not entirely free of fragmentation, but it’s certainly much less of an issue.
-You have the option to do it wirelessly via Settings > General > Software Update, or you can plug in and do it through iTunes.
+You have the option to do it wirelessly via Settings > General > Software Update, or you can plug it in and do it through iTunes.
+To get the most out of iOS 10, the latest version of iOS, here are a handful of useful iOS 10 tips.

 Apple works hard on battery life for the iPhone and some users report that their juice keeps on flowing for longer than it does on some Android flagship phones (this is highly debatable).
 You may miss home screen widgets, but at least there’s a reduced drain on the battery without them.
 Whether you find an improvement, or not, most of you are probably going to want to find ways of maximizing that iPhone battery life.